data-community-of-practice/AI-Graph-Obsidian/tools/Week 1/How to use Chainlit.md

 ![[chainlit-generated-story.png]](../../img/chainlit-generated-story.png)
 <div align="center"><small>Story generated based on the keywords</small></div><br>

 By integrating Chainlit with other LLMs, we can easily create a decent dialogue interface UI and functional application.
-Additionally, we can customize the application using different types of AI Models.
+Additionally, we can customise the application using different types of AI Models.
 Another advantage of Chainlit is that it can be used across multiple platforms, such as Web App, Copilot, API, Slack, etc. You might have noticed that when we run the demo in this tutorial, it opens our application in your default web browser.
 It indicates that we have already deployed Chainlit in our web app.

 ## Conclusion